Matter: Window covering

 Remote testing in a network

-By default, the Matter accessory device has Thread disabled.
-You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread network.
-You have to make the device discoverable manually (for security reasons).
-The controller must get the commissioning information from the Matter accessory device and provision the device into the network.
+By default, the Matter accessory device has no IPv6 network configured.
+You must pair it with the Matter controller over Bluetooth® LE to get the configuration from the controller to use the device within a Thread or Wi-Fi network.
+The controller must get the Onboarding information from the Matter accessory device and provision the device into the network.
 For details, see the Commissioning the device section.

 See Configuring your application for information about how to permanently or temporarily change the configuration.